 Self-employment means that you work for yourself rather than for someone else.
 This means you:

 - Are responsible for finding your own work, Body Shop

-arenot obligated to guarantee you with products and income;
+isnot obligated to guarantee you with products and sales;

 - Come up with ideas to make your own sales;